Towards Fair Graph Prompting: A Dual-Prompt Mechanism for Mitigating Attribute and Structural Bias: Methodology

+Existing fairness methods for GNNs often suffer from limited adaptability: some rely on static augmentation (e.g., injecting fixed counterfactual prototypes), which ignores node-specific characteristics \cite{ma2022learning,wo2025improving}, while others adopt hard interventions (e.g., edge addition or deletion), which may disrupt critical topological information \cite{li2025fairness}.
 To address these limitations, we propose Adaptive Dual Prompting (ADPrompt), a soft and dynamic intervention strategy that applies fine-grained adjustments to input node features and information flow while preserving the original graph structure.
 As illustrated in Figure~\ref{fig:framework}, ADPrompt intervenes across the entire information flow in GNNs: it first purifies node attributes at the input layer via adaptive feature rectification, then calibrates message passing dynamically at each layer, and incorporates adversarial learning during optimization to enforce invariance to sensitive information.
 Details of each component are provided in the following subsections.